Mickey0001/100-days-of-code/r2-log.md

  I'm trying to get more familiar with Shopify platform, so far I've noticed some similarities with WordPress dashboard.
 The Liquid templating language kind of reminds me of Handlebars.js Also, I've started a course called Shopify Essentials on Skillshare

 ###R2D10
 Today I was modifying the Owl carousel plugin for a client, no hard work on Saturday!

+###R2D11
+I made a few more adjustments to the Owl carousel, setup a custom template for the WordPress home page and worked on my portfolio a little bit.

+###R2D12
+ Today I worked on the Resume component for my portfolio, I got most of the word done, all that is left to tweak the css a bit more and make a few changes to the text.